vinirossa/software-engineering/design-patterns.md

 ###  Builder

 Separates object construction from its representation.

-An `Builder` abstract class or interface and one `ConcreteBuilder` for each variation of the product.
+A `Builder` abstract class or interface and one `ConcreteBuilder` for each variation of the product.

 **Uses:**
 - Text Editors